MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/install.md

     1. Select whether you want to use Microsoft Update, and then select **Next**.
          If you've already chosen to use Microsoft Update on this computer, the page won't appear.
 1. On the **Diagnostic and Usage Data** page,
-    1. Review Microsoft's data collection policy and how to disable data collection and then select **Next**
+    1. Review Microsoft's data collection policy and how to disable data collection and then select **Next**.
 1. On the **Installation location** page,
     1. Use the default path or type a different installation path for the VMM program files, and then select **Next**.
          The setup program checks the computer on which you're installing the VMM management server to ensure that the computer meets the appropriate hardware and software requirements.
 If the computer doesn't meet a prerequisite, a page that contains information about the prerequisite and how to resolve the issue appears.